MiaLWGH/WiSTraining/README.md

 echo "<h1>Hello World</h1>" > /var/www/html/index.html
 ```

 5. Next, we need to make a change to the security group to allow the HTTP traffic from your laptop to go to the instance via port 80.
-A security group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.
 Go back to EC2 console and find the security group of your instance.
    - Click on the security group ID, which will lead you to the security group details page.
    - Click on button 'Edit inbound rules'.
    - Click on button 'Add rule'.
-   - Choose 'HTTP' for 'Type', 'Anywhere-IPv4' for 'Source'.
+   - Choose 'HTTP' for 'Type', 'Custom' for 'Source' and type your true IP address with "/32" at the end, or you can choose "My IP" if it works.
    - Click 'Save rules'.

 6. Copy the 'Public IPv4 DNS' of your instance, and type `http://Public-IPv4-DNS-of-your-instance` in your broswer.
 You shall be able to see: